-This Code of Conduct covers the activities of regulated political practitioners (defined as APPC members and their political practitioners) in relation to all UK institutions of Government.
-This Code applies equally to all clients, whether or not fee-paying.It is a condition of membership of APPC that the member and its political practitioners will accept and agree to abide by this Code and that members will be jointly and severally liable for the actions of their political practitioners in relation to the Code.
-Regulated political practitoners are required to endorse the Code and to adopt and observe the principles and duties set out in it in relation to their business dealings with clients and with institutions of government.
+It is a condition of membership of APPC that the member organisation and its political practitioners will accept and agree to abide by this Code and that member organisations will be jointly and severally liable for the actions of their political practitioners in relation to the Code.
+Regulated political practitioners are required to endorse the Code and to adopt and observe the principles and duties set out in it in relation to their business dealings with clients and with institutions of government.

 Other conditions of membership of APPC include:

-- Providing four times a year to APPC the names of all clients and political practitioners during the previous three months for publication in the APPC Register
+- Providing four times a year to APPC the names of all relevant clients and political practitioners during the previous three months for publication in the APPC Register

 The Code of Conduct applies the principles that political practitioners should be open and transparent in their dealings with parliamentarians or representatives of institutions of government; and that there should be no financial relationship between them.
-APPC members are determined to act at all times with the highest standards of integrity and in a professional and ethical manner reflecting the principles applied by this Code.
+APPC member organisations are determined to act at all times with the highest standards of integrity and in a professional and ethical manner reflecting the principles applied by this Code.
 In the view of APPC, it is inappropriate for a person to be both a legislator and a political practitioner.

 THE CODE OF CONDUCT

-- Save for entertainment and token business mementoes, political practitioners must not offer or give, or cause a client to offer or give, any financial or other incentive to any member of representative of an institution of government, whether elected, appointed or co-opted, that could be construed in any way as a bribe or solicitation of favour.
+- Save for entertainment and token business mementoes, political practitioners must not offer or give, or cause a client to offer or give, any financial or other incentive to any member or representative of an institution of government, whether elected, appointed or co-opted, that could be construed in any way as a bribe or solicitation of favour.
 Political practitioners must not accept any financial or other incentive, from whatever source, that could be construed in any way as a bribe or solicitation of favour.

-- Political practitioners must not:
+- Member organisations and political practitioners must not:

-• Make any award or payment in money or in kind (including equity in a member firm) to any MP, MEP, sitting Peer or to any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority, or to connected persons or persons acting on their account directly or through third parties.
+- Make any award or payment in money or in kind (including equity in a member firm) to any MP, MEP, sitting Peer or to any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority, or to connected persons or persons acting on their account directly or through third parties.

 - Political practitioners must keep strictly separate from their duties and activities as political practitioners any personal activity or involvement on behalf of a political party, including as an office holder or candidate for office.